 If you’re new to VPNs and you want on which is dead easy to use but still has all the features you need, then CyberGhost is a great choice.
 The graphical interface of the software means that you just have to select the option you want from capabilities like browsing anonymously, torrenting anonymously, or unblocking websites.
 Simply click the button of your choice and you’ll automatically be connected to the best server for your needs with the options already optimised.

 As well as fast speeds and good security like 256-bit encryption and a no logging policy, there are also extra security features like an automatically enabled kill switch.
+CyberGhost is also notable for its massive network, currently numbering over 5,700 nodes in an incredible 90 countries.
 The software is available for phones running iOS or Android, or for computers running Windows or Mac OS.

 Vishing is yet another in the long line of increasingly sophisticated scams that target mobile phone users.
 Using tricks from spoofing caller ID to detecting your location and tailoring the scam accordingly, these techniques are becoming more and more convincing so users need to be more and more careful.
 Use our advice like avoiding calls from unknown numbers and never giving out identifying information to anyone who calls you in order to keep yourself safe.